 Put your skins on.
 Take your skins off.
 Buckle your boots.
 Loosen your boots.
 Fuss with your bindings.
 Open your pack.
 Eat a snack.
 Take a photo.
 A typical day in the backcountry asks a lot of our gloved hands – far more than a day at the resort.
 Good gloves for backcountry skiing need to be weatherproof, dexterous, rugged and warm – but not too warm.
 Given the always-on-the-move nature of a day in the backcountry, the best backcountry ski gloves are equal parts ski and work glove all in one.
 In my opinion, the best solution is a leather ski glove.
 Leather palms and fingers are essential.
-Fortunately, I am not alone in my wish for all leather ski gloves, and most glove companies offer at least one all-leather option.
+Fortunately, I am not alone in my wish for all-leather ski gloves, and most glove companies offer at least one all-leather option.

-Here’s a handful of leather ski gloves that get the Off-Piste Mag seal of approval:
+Here’s a handful of leather ski gloves that get the Off-Piste Mag seal of approval.

 A stout, pile-lined Elk hide ski glove.
-The Altai Elkskin glove is my go-to ski glove.
+The Altai Elkskin glove is my go-to glove.
 Essentially a cold weather work glove, the Altai Elkskin features a pile lining and a rugged build.
-The elk hide is thick and incredibly durable yet remains supple for easy handling of buckles, zippers and gear.
+The elk hide is thick and incredibly durable, yet it remains supple for easy handling of buckles, zippers and gear.
 If you are hard on gloves, these are the gloves for you.
 They hold up to firewood hauling, ski edge handling, snowmobile maintenance, and most importantly, they are dexterous enough for all-day backcountry touring wear.
 In traditional work glove style, the cuff is short, but there’s a velcro cinch to help seal out snow and cold.
-They strike a great balance of being warm enough for cold days and light enough for the skin track most of the time.
+They strike a great balance between being warm enough for cold days and light enough for the skin track most of the time.
 On top of it all, they are made in the USA and reasonably priced.

 Black Diamond Kingpin – $80

-Black Diamond Patrol Glove – $130
+Black Diamond Patrol Glove – $149

 Black Diamond Guide Glove – $170